-Kristen is currently the Literary and Casting Associate at Northlight Theatre and the Artistic Associate and Outreach Coordinator at Rivendell Theatre Ensemble in Chicago.
+Kristen is currently the Literary Manager and Casting Associate at Northlight Theatre and the Artistic Associate and Outreach Coordinator at Rivendell Theatre Ensemble in Chicago.

 She has had the pleasure of working at the Geffen Playhouse, Ojai Playwrights Conference, Inner-City Arts, Ensemble Studio Theatre LA, Shakespeare Center Los Angeles, and many other Los Angeles theaters.
 In Chicago, Kristen has worked with Northlight Theatre, Writers Theatre, The Other Theatre Co., Silk Road Rising, Rivendell Theatre Ensemble, Sideshow Theatre, Red Theatre, and others.

 Directing credits include The Opportunities of Extinction at North Central College, Those Eyes Who Saw Death (workshop) at Red Theatre, Lift, an original devised adaptation of the Orpheus and Eurydice myth with the Hungry Artists' Ensemble, (a company she started in 2014,) as well as The Red C. Inn at Montserrat DTLA, A Minnesota Thing at the Los Angeles Theatre Center, and Eugene O'Neill's Fog at UCLA.